 Below is a general overview of the requirements for new clubs in the Sport Club Program.

-Sport Club Program Membership Requirements and Application Process
+Sport Club Program Requirements & Application Process

 Admission into the Sport Club Program at FSU as a part of the Department of Campus Recreation is determined each year by the Coordinator of Sport Clubs, in conjunction with the Director of Competitive Sports Facilities & Sport Clubs, and the Sport Club Executive Council.